Training Overview

 Planned training features

-Section titled “Planned training features”The following training capabilities are on the roadmap and not yet available:
+Section titled “Planned training features”The following training capability is on the roadmap and not yet available:

-- Endgame training — curated positions with Syzygy tablebase verification for up to 7-piece endgames
+- Endgame training — curated endgame positions judged by the engine, with optional Syzygy tablebase verification for positions up to 5 pieces.